MusicPlayerDaemon/MPD/doc/plugins.rst

 pcm
 ---

-Read raw PCM samples.
+Reads raw PCM samples.
 It understands the "audio/L16" MIME type with parameters "rate" and "channels" according to RFC 2586.
 It also understands the MPD-specific MIME type "audio/x-mpd-float".

 sidplay
 -------